dustinspecker/awesome-eslint/readme.md

 - [new-with-error](https://github.com/Trott/eslint-plugin-new-with-error) - Require errors to be thrown using `new`.
 <!-- lint ignore awesome-spell-check -->
 - [no-argument-spread](https://github.com/causalhq/eslint-plugin-no-argument-spread) - Lints against expressions like `Math.max(...args)` that can lead to a stack overflow for large arrays.
+- [no-comments](https://github.com/wisniewski94/eslint-plugin-no-comments) - Prevents leaking comments into production if bundler is not used and stops developers from commenting out old lines of code.
 - [no-constructor-bind](https://github.com/markalfred/eslint-plugin-no-constructor-bind) - Encourages use of class properties by reporting use of `this` with `bind` or setting state in constructors.
 - [no-inferred-method-name](https://github.com/johnstonbl01/eslint-no-inferred-method-name) - Custom rule for ESLint that checks for inferred method names within object literals.
 - [no-loops](https://github.com/buildo/eslint-plugin-no-loops) - It's 2019 and you still use loops?